About the CANVAS-COVID Study

 By joining our study you are contributing valuable early data on the safety of COVID-19 vaccines in Canadians.
 Post-marketing vaccine safety surveillance is an important step in ensuring vaccine safety.

-Study participants will be asked to complete two or three online surveys:
+Study participants who are 6 months to 4 years will be asked to complete three online surveys:

-- 8 days AFTER you get the first COVID-19 vaccine
+- 8 days AFTER your child gets the first COVID-19 vaccine

-- 8 days AFTER you get the second COVID-19 vaccine (if you are given a second dose)
+- 8 days AFTER your child gets the second COVID-19 vaccine

-- 6 months AFTER your second COVID-19 vaccine
+- 6 months AFTER your child’s second COVID-19 vaccine

-The surveys will collect basic demographics data about you (age, sex, gender, underlying health conditions) and any information about illnesses since your last vaccine.
+The surveys will collect basic demographics data about the participant (you or your child’s age, sex, gender, underlying health conditions) and any information about illnesses since the last vaccine.

 If you report a health problem which required a medical visit, we may call you to find out more about the symptoms of the health problem.